 Volunteering at NCC Habitat is as easy as 1, 2, 3…

-- Check out our Calendar of Events for scheduled Orientation classes which are generally offered the first Thursday and the third Saturday of each month.
+- Check out our Calendar of Events for scheduled Orientation classes which are generally offered twice each month.

 - RSVP for the day and time most convenient for you by emailing our Volunteer Coordinator at firstname.lastname@example.org.
 Click here for registering now.